lhcb/starterkit-lessons/02-bookkeeping.md

 versions of `Pythia` used to generate the events.
 We will use `Beam4000GeV-2012-MagDown-Nu2.5-Pythia8`.

-Next you need to choose what verion of the simulation you want to use.
+Next you need to choose what version of the simulation you want to use.
 Usually you want to choose the latest one available.
 You will also have to choose the version of the digitisation, what configuration of the trigger and reconstruction version you want to have in your simulated sample.
 However usually there is only one choice for these.
+So go with that.

 You will also have to select a version of the stripping.
 Here simply choose any as long as it contains the word `Flagged`.